kappyio/zoomrando/README.md

 </p>

 <p>
-Zoom shifts attendees around in such a way that in grid view there will always be 25 participants.
-So no attendee has a fixed place on the grid.
+Zoom shifts participants around in such a way that in grid view there will always be 25 participants.
+So no participant has a fixed place on the grid.
 Thus you might get repeats, even with random number generators if you use this grid system.
 </p>

 <p>